chandresh-soni/GWR2/readme.md

   letter sheet.
 - `brf-printer-app default -d myprinter`: Set "myprinter" as the default printer.

-See the `brfprinter-app` man page for more examples.
+See the `brf-printer-app` man page for more examples.

 Running the Server